abdullahfarwees/screen-recorder-ffmpeg-cpp/README.md

 > **Note:**

-> - To use this application , libavcodec , libavformat , x11grab , ffmpeg libraries must be installed in ubuntu based computer. check [here][1] for installation procedure.
+> - To use this application , libavcodec , libavformat , x11grab , ffmpeg libraries must be installed in ubuntu based computer. check [here][1] ffmpeg for installation procedure.
 > - To stop the application , toggle <kbd>Ctrl+C</kbd> .

 ----------